ecucuzzella/ecucuzzella/README.md

 - 👋 Hi, I’m @ecucuzzella
-- 👀 I’m interested in data science and analytics for the purposes of biological research.
+- 👀 I’m interested in data science and algorithms for predictive modeling.
 - 🌱 I’m currently learning machine learning techniques, with a focus in unsupervised learning.
 - 💞️ I’m looking to collaborate on research projects, or anything that might involve a data analytics approach.
 - 📫 How to reach me via phone: 4438225676, or via email: ebcucuzzella@gmail.com